laidav/hubfx/packages/hubfx/README.md

 1. SHOULD INITIALIZE and async validate at beginning?

 1. better way to copy compare objects than JSON STRINGIFY?

-1. update touched action in reducer. handle

-- create update touched reducer (state, controlRef)
-  - it will be called when user updates value and when user has action TOUCH CONTROL

 1. Consider submitting property on Form Group?